-42 state AGs, elected prosecutors sign statement refusing to enforce new abortion bans
+42 elected prosecutors sign statement refusing to enforce new abortion bans

 "Legal precedent, as established by the highest court in the land, has held for nearly 50 years that women have a right to make decisions about their own medical care including, but not limited to, seeking an abortion.
 Enforcement of laws that criminalize healthcare decisions would shatter that precedent, impose untenable choices on 3 victims and healthcare providers, and erode trust in the integrity of our justice system."

-The signatories included district attorneys as well as the attorneys general from California, Vermont, Delaware, Massachusetts, Nevada, Maryland, Michigan, Washington, D.C., Illinois, Oregon, and Pennsyvlania.
+The signatories included district attorneys from several states, as well as 11 attorneys general from California, Vermont, Delaware, Massachusetts, Nevada, Maryland, Michigan, Washington, D.C., Illinois, Oregon, and Pennsylvania.

 PENNY NANCE: ON ABORTION, JOE BIDEN HAS ABANDONED HIS CONSCIENCE IN A DESPERATE SEARCH FOR VOTES